Brokers from outside the province: How to get the right to practise in Québec

 The factors listed above are not exhaustive and each application is unique and will be analyzed based on all its specific circumstances to determine whether the candidate is in a labour mobility situation.

 Obtaining an OACIQ licence

-- You meet other issuance conditions.
+- The candidate meets other issuance conditions.

 For more information, please contact the Certification Department at 450-462-9800 or 1-800-440-7170, or by email at firstname.lastname@example.org.